-The half-day bus tour to Ancient Corinth is a five hours tour to the past of a historical city; Corinth was the most important city state within short distance from Athens, a city with great artistic appeal and influence.
+The half-day bus tour to Ancient Corinth is a five hours tour of the past of a historical city; Corinth was the most important city-state within a short distance from Athens, a city with great artistic appeal and influence.
 The tour will give you the chance to get to know both the Christian and the ancient part of the city.

 Itinerary of the half-day tour to Ancient Corinth

 Athens – Corinth Canal – Ancient Corinth – Kenchreai – Athens

 Highlights of the half-day shared coach tour 2 the Great Ancient Corinth

 - A scenic tour along the coast of the Saronic Gulf

 - Amaze your friends with the photos you will take at the impressive Corinth Canal